Our Services

 Helpful Resources

-For most people, magnesium glycinate is the best supplement to try; start 100 to 200 mg in the evening, pair with good hydration, gentle stretching, and a medication review, and allow 4 to 6 weeks to judge results.
-Important cautions, red flags that warrant urgent care, and how to choose between citrate, malate, and other forms are explained below.
+For most people, magnesium glycinate is the best first option: start with 100–200 mg in the evening, pair it with proper hydration, gentle stretching, and a medication review, then allow 4–6 weeks to assess results.
+Other forms like citrate or malate may suit specific needs, and certain red-flag symptoms warrant urgent medical care.

 As a physician and health educator, I want to give you clear, science‑based guidance without hype.
 Magnesium can absolutely help many people.
 But it's not magic — and it's not always the whole story.